-This approach can be useful for initiating positions in stocks that we like the long-term prospects of, such as those on the Buy the Dips Stock List.
+This approach can be useful for initiating positions in stocks that we like the long-term prospects of, such as those on the Buy the Dips Stock List or the Long-term Holds List.
 When they decline, we have a chance to get a good price, but we may not know exactly where to buy.
 Scaling in makes sense.

 An Alternative to Averaging Down

 Instead of averaging down, or even scaling in, a popular option is to choose an entry point and then place a stop loss to exit the trade at a small loss if the price doesn’t move as excepted.